CERT-Polska/n6/docs/src/install_and_conf/opt/optional_agreements/manage.md

 ## Overview

-Managing Organization _Agreements_ does not differ from managing other models in _n6 Admin Panel_.
+Managing _Agreements_ does not differ from managing other models in _n6 Admin Panel_.
 This documentation provides visual guidance and information on managing _Agreements_ and their relations.

 ## Adding _Agreements_

-As mentioned in the introduction, by default _n6_ does not provide any optional agreements by itself.
+By default, _n6_ does not provide any agreements by itself.
 They can be added using the Admin Panel, under the _Agreement_ tab.

 ![Empty Agreement tab](img/agreement_tab_empty.png)
 _Empty Agreement tab in List view._